THE WOODSTOCK DOG CLUB, INC.

 Article IV Club Year, Annual Meeting, and Elections.

 Club Year.
-The Club's fiscal year shall begin on the first day of October and end on the thirtieth day of September.
+The Club's fiscal year shall begin on the first day of November and end on the thirty-first day of October.

 The Club's official year shall begin immediately at the conclusion of the election at the annual meeting and shall continue through the election at the next annual meeting.